AI Advantage Framework: Step 3

 What people ask before they start

-They often fail because they are optimized for demonstration rather than operational reliability.
+They are optimized for demonstration rather than operational reliability.
 They lack workflow fit, clear ownership, governance, visibility, and enough integration into the actual operating environment.

-It takes more than a model.
-It requires clear workflows, reliable inputs, trust in outputs, governance, visibility into process state, and a design that holds up under real-world variability.
+Clear workflows, reliable inputs, trust in outputs, governance, visibility into process state, and a design that holds up under real-world variability.
+It requires operational discipline, not just better models.